next-LI/datasette-surveys/README.md

 The form builder is found in `datasette_surveys/static/form-builder.js`.
 It's a modified version of the Alpaca one.

 Running `python setup.py install` will reinstall the plugin.

+If you're in control of the pypi package, and you're ready to deploy a new version, you need to do the following:

+    python setup.py sdist
+    twine upload dist/*

+You can only upload a version once, so make sure there's no bugs. :P